acil-bwh/bayes_traj/paper.md

 # Acknowledgements

-Special thanks to Tingting Zhao for developing variational update equations for inference over binary target variables.
-Special thanks also to Fritz Obermeyer for contributing code toward incorporating Pyro probabilistic programming language capabilities into the **bayes_traj** environment as part of a subcontract funded through NIH R01-HL164380.
+Special thanks to Fritz Obermeyer for contributing code toward incorporating Pyro probabilistic programming language capabilities into the **bayes_traj** environment as part of a subcontract funded through NIH R01-HL164380.
 Continued development of **bayes_traj** is supported by the US National Heart,